Sports in Japan: Association football

-Association football is one of the most popular sports in Japan.
-The Japan Football Association (JFA), is the governing body of Japanese football.
+Association football is the second most popular team sport in Japan, behind Baseball.
+The Japan Football Association (JFA) is the governing body of Japanese football.
 The JFA organizes the men's, women's, and futsal national teams.

 Association football was introduced to Japan during the Meiji period by O-yatoi gaikokujin, foreign advisors hired by the Japanese government, along with many other foreign sports, like baseball.
 The first Japanese football club is considered to be Tokyo Shūkyū-dan, founded in 1917, which is now competing in the Tokyo Prefectural amateur league.

 In the 1920s, football associations were organized and regional tournaments began in universities and high schools, especially in Tokyo.
 In the 1930s, the Japan national football team was organized and drew 3–3 with China to win their first title at the Far Eastern Championship Games.
-The Japan national team also competed in the 1936 Berlin Olympic Games, the team had a first victory in an Olympic game with a 3 - 2 win over powerful Sweden.
+The Japan national team also competed in the 1936 Berlin Olympic Games, the team had a first victory in an Olympic game with a 3–2 win over powerful Sweden.